On Sunday, September 19, 2004, Jacques Villeneuve announces the peace of Shanghai:

 The German driver answers:

-"Fantastic, let's hope it will be good to us".
+"Fantastic, let's hope it brings us luck".

-Despite its originality, the circuit has the same problems as Indianapolis: a low downforce would be needed on the two long straights (1.3 km and 800 meters), like at Monza; the other sections would need the necessary set-ups for Monte-Carlo, because of the tightness of the corners.
+Despite its originality, the circuit has the same problems as Indianapolis: a low downforce would be needed on the two long straights (1.3 km and 800 meters), like at Monza; the other sections would need the necessary set-ups for Monte Carlo, because of the tightness of the corners.
 The best compromise will win.
 Michael Schumacher, as soon as he is asked a normal question, explains:

 "It's my first trip to China and I'm eager to try the circuit.
 It's beautiful to be here and see that a lot of people love our sport.
 We hope to do many overtakes".

-The following day, on Thursday, 23 September 2004, the director of the Shanghai circuit does the honors:
+The following day, on Thursday, September 23, 2004, the director of the Shanghai circuit does the honors:

 "Welcome to the most modern circuit of the world".